Distributed morphology: Overview of Distributed Morphology

-There are three relevant lists in Distributed Morphology: the Formative List, the Exponent List (Vocabulary Items), and the Encyclopedia.
+An additional list, the 'Encyclopedia', provides for the realization of non-compositional—idiomatic—meanings.
 Items from these lists enter the derivation at different stages.

 Formative list: category-neutral roots

-The formative list, sometimes called the lexicon (this term will be avoided here) in Distributed Morphology includes all the bundles of semantic and sometimes syntactic features that can enter the syntactic computation.
+The formative list, sometimes called the lexicon (though the former term will be preferred hereafter), includes all the bundles of semantic and sometimes syntactic features that can enter the syntactic computation.
 These are interpretable or uninterpretable features (such as [+/- animate], [+/- count], etc.) which are manipulated in syntax through syntactic operations.
-These bundles of features do not have any phonological content; phonological content is assigned to them only at spell-out, that is after all syntactic operations are over.
-The Formative List in Distributed Morphology differs, thus, from the Lexicon in traditional generative grammar, which includes the lexical items (such as words and morphemes) in a language.
+These bundles of features do not have any phonological content; phonological content is assigned to them only at spell-out—i.e., after all syntactic operations are completed.
+The (Distributed Morphology) formative list thus differs from the (traditional generative grammar) lexicon, which includes the lexical items—such as words and morphemes—in a language.

-As its name would suggest, the Formative List contains what are known as formatives, or roots.
+As its name suggests, the formative list contains what are known as formatives, or roots.
 In Distributed Morphology, roots are proposed to be category-neutral and undergo categorization by functional elements.
-Roots have no grammatical categories in and of themselves, and merely represent the bundle of semantic features to be exponed.
+Roots have no grammatical categories in and of themselves, and merely represent the bundle of semantic features to be exponed (see "Exponent list", below).
 The notation for roots in Distributed Morphology generally uses a square root symbol, with an arbitrary number or with the orthographic representation of the root.
 For example, love, without a grammatical category, could be expressed as √362 or as √LOVE.

 Researchers adopting the Distributed Morphology approach agree that roots must be categorized by functional elements.
 There are multiple ways that this can be done.
 The following lists four possible routes.